 Profit Potential vs. Risk

 Options buyers have the luxury of unlimited profit potential.
-Options sellers can only make a 100-percent profit or the amount of the premium they receive minus commissions and fees.
+Options sellers can only make a 100% profit or the amount of the premium they receive minus commissions and fees.
 Many commodity traders like the benefit of unlimited profits.
-Most traders don’t have many trades where they make more than 100 percent anyway because they're too quick to take profits.
-So if you don’t make 100 percent plus returns on trades, and if you have a lower percentage of winners when you buy options, why wouldn’t you want to sell options rather than buy them?
+Most traders don’t have many trades where they make more than 100% anyway because they're too quick to take profits.
+So, if you don’t make 100% plus returns on trades, and if you have a lower percentage of winners when you buy options, why wouldn’t you want to sell options rather than buy them?